Nasty (Nas song)

 "Nasty" is a song by American rapper Nas.
-The song, released via iTunes on August 9, 2011, is the first single from his eleventh studio album Life Is Good.
+The song, released via iTunes on August 9, 2011, is the first single from his tenth studio album Life Is Good (2012).
 The song is produced by Nas's long-time producer and frequent collaborator Salaam Remi.
-The song was listed at #37 on Rolling Stone Magazine's "50 Best Singles of 2011", and was also named as the best hip-hop song of 2011 by Rap Genius.
+The song was listed at No. 37 on Rolling Stone Magazine's "50 Best Singles of 2011", and was also named as the best hip-hop song of 2011 by Rap Genius.
 The song was later featured on the soundtrack to the 2012 film Project X. It was also featured in the video game "The Crew".

 Recording

 "Nasty" was written by Nasir Jones and Salaam Gibbs, and produced by the latter under his production name Salaam Remi.
 Gibbs provided and arranged the use of many of the instruments making up the song's instrumentation, including bass instruments, keys, guitars and drums.
 The song was recorded by Gleyder Disla at Instrument Zoo Studios—a recording studio in Miami, Florida.
 It was mixed by Manny Marroquin, Chris Galland and Erik Madrid at Larrabee Studios, Universal City in California.
 Additional vocals were provided by disc jockey Big Kap, although his vocals are uncredited.
 "Nasty" was mastered by Chris Gehringer at Sterling Sound, New York City.